Móstoles: History

-Human geography and administration
+Demographics and administration

 There are two main localities: Móstoles, which is placed in the east of the municipality, and Parque-Coimbra, which is located in the southwest.
 The city had a population of 209,184 in 2019 and Parque-Coimbra is home to 10,747 people.

 Some neighbourhoods are acknowledged by the town council and other by the autonoumous community (region) of Madrid.
 However, very few are recognised by the Spanish Statistics Institute such as Pinares Llanos and Parque Guadarrama.

 According to the town council, the neighbourhoods are El Soto, Villaeuropa, Pinares Llanos, Azorín, San Fernando and Soto Vicente.
 All are located in the south or west.
 According to Comunidad de Madrid, the neighbourhoods are Los Rosales and Estoril II, which are placed in the north; Móstoles Central and Estoril, which are located in the northwest; Pradillo, which occurs in the centre; Villafontana, which is placed in the east; Versalles, which is located in the southeast; La Barra and Manuela Malasaña, which occur in the south; Las Cumbres and Coveta, which are located in the west; and El Soto, which occurs in the northwest.

 The administrative division of the municipality are the disctrits and there are 5, which are: